 Q) What is the biggest hurdle that you faced or are still facing?

-The biggest hurdle are the market dynamics and sentiments.
-Pharmacy retail, unlike other sectors is quite matured and hence there is a strong association to support the interests of offline pharmacies.
-We face huge opposition from such organisations who fear going out of business or become redundant once users get accustomed to online ordering.
+The biggest hurdles are the market dynamics and sentiments.
+Pharmacy retail, unlike other sectors, is quite matured and hence there is a strong association to support the interests of offline pharmacies.
+We face huge opposition from such organizations who fear going out of business or become redundant once users get accustomed to online ordering.

 Q) Any word of advice for all the startups out there who are trying to make it big like Inayo.